Edie Brickell

 Edie Arlisa Brickell (born March 10, 1966) is an American singer-songwriter widely known for 1988's Shooting Rubberbands at the Stars, the debut album by Edie Brickell & New Bohemians, which went to No. 4 on the Billboard albums chart.
 She is married to singer-songwriter Paul Simon.

 Early life

-Brickell was born in the suburbs of Oak Cliff, a neighborhood of Dallas, Texas, to Larry Jean (Sellers) Linden and Paul Edward Brickell.
+Brickell was born in Oak Cliff, a neighborhood of Dallas, Texas, to Larry Jean (Sellers) Linden and Paul Edward Brickell.
 She was raised with her older sister, Laura Strain.
 She attended Booker T. Washington High School for the Performing and Visual Arts in Dallas, and later studied at Southern Methodist University until she joined a band and decided to focus on songwriting.

 Music career

 Edie Brickell & New Bohemians

 In 1985, Brickell was invited to sing one night with friends from her high school in a local folk rock group, New Bohemians.
 She joined the band as lead singer.
 After the band was signed to a recording contract, the label changed the group's name to Edie Brickell & New Bohemians.
 Their 1988 debut album, Shooting Rubberbands at the Stars, became a critical and commercial success, including the Top Ten single "What I Am".
 The band's follow-up album, Ghost of a Dog (1990), was a deliberate effort to highlight the band's eclectic personality and move away from the pop sound of their first record.

 In these first two albums and subsequent tours Brickell became known as a singer who could create lyrics on the spot.
 Of this talent she said, "It's nothing special...strange thoughts are always running through my head."

 The band sporadically played gigs after the album Ghost of a Dog in 1990, and in 2006 released Stranger Things.
 In 2018 they announced their latest album, Rocket, along with dates for a US tour.
 The band released their fifth studio album Hunter and the Dog Star in 2021 available on CD and vinyl.